 Tipping

 Tipping is not mandatory in Romania but is appreciated for good service.
 A tip of 5-10% is generally sufficient in restaurants and bars.
 For taxi drivers, round up the fare or give a small tip.
-(See Also: Is it Safe to Visit Disneyland Paris?
-A Guide to Worry-Free Fun)
+(See Also: Is It Safe To Visit Colombia As A Tourist?
+A Traveler’s Guide)

 Embracing the Romanian Experience